python/cpython/Doc/library/tracemalloc.rst

       File "/usr/lib/python3.4/runpy.py", line 160
         "__main__", fname, loader, pkg_name)

-We can see that most memory was allocated in the :mod:`importlib` module to load data (bytecode and constants) from modules: ``870 KiB``.
-The traceback is where the :mod:`importlib` loaded data for the the last time: on the ``import pdb`` line of the :mod:`doctest` module.
+We can see that the most memory was allocated in the :mod:`importlib` module to load data (bytecode and constants) from modules: ``870 KiB``.
+The traceback is where the :mod:`importlib` loaded data most recently: on the ``import pdb`` line of the :mod:`doctest` module.
 The traceback may change if a new module is loaded.

 Pretty top